Pongsapat1812/LeFestin-Food-Delivery-Website/README.md

-**Food Delivery Website: LeFestin**

-In today's world, the concept of a food ordering website has evolved beyond mere convenience to encompass a deeper significance.
-Inspired by the idea of supporting small-scale entrepreneurs and celebrating homemade cooking, the project organizers established "LeFestin" This food delivery website project is part of the DE251 Web Programming course at Srinakharinwirot University.
-It emerges from the collective efforts of like-minded programmers who share a passion for cooking, seeking to bridge the gap between culinary enthusiasts and hungry customers.
-The origin of this concept started with the desire to empower individuals with culinary skills, offering them a digital platform to showcase their homemade dishes and enterprising spirit.
-By maintaining the simplicity of a food ordering system, this project helps create a community of people who establish small businesses selling their special foods and recipes, working together where technology meets homemade cooking, thereby creating opportunities for both chefs and customers alike.
-The importance of this concept extends beyond mere convenience; it represents a movement towards supporting local businesses and embracing diversity in culinary experiences.
-By highlighting homemade cooking styles, this project celebrates authenticity, sustainability, and creativity in the food industry.
-It strives to create a marketplace where homemade dishes are valued not just for their taste, but also for the stories and passion behind each recipe.
-This project is more than just a food ordering website.
-It's a great example of clever small business owners, cool new technology, and the happiness that comes from home cooking.
-As we embark on this journey, let us remember the origins of this concept and the importance of nurturing a community that values quality, authenticity, and the love that goes into every homemade meal.
+# 🍽️ LeFestin - Food Delivery Website

+**Course:** DE251 Web Programming
+**University:** Srinakharinwirot University

+---

+## 📌 Introduction

+In today's world, food ordering websites are more than just a matter of convenience — they represent an opportunity to support local talent, celebrate culinary diversity, and create meaningful digital experiences. **LeFestin** was born from this vision.

+This project is the result of collective efforts by students passionate about both technology and home cooking.
+It aims to bridge the gap between small-scale food entrepreneurs and customers who crave authentic, homemade meals.

+---

+## 🌱 Project Origin

+The idea for LeFestin came from a desire to **empower individuals with culinary skills** by offering them a platform to showcase their homemade dishes.
+This system provides:

+- A **simple and user-friendly interface** for food ordering.
+- A **digital space** for home chefs to reach a broader audience.
+- A **community-focused approach** to supporting local businesses.

+Through LeFestin, we aim to build a community where **technology meets tradition**, and where every dish has a story.

+---

+## 🌍 Vision & Impact

+LeFestin isn't just another food delivery service — it's a **movement**:

+- 💡 **Supports local businesses** and home-based chefs.
+- 🌿 **Promotes sustainability** by encouraging homemade cooking.
+- ❤️ **Celebrates culinary creativity** and cultural diversity.

+Each dish on LeFestin is a representation of **authentic taste**, **personal stories**, and the **love of cooking**.

+---

+## 🧩 Conclusion

+This project showcases how **small businesses**, **innovative technology**, and **the joy of home-cooked meals** can come together in a meaningful way.

+LeFestin is more than a website — it's a **celebration of community, authenticity, and entrepreneurship**.

+---

+> "Good food is the foundation of genuine happiness — and with LeFestin, we bring that happiness home." 🍲